-Like adults, children will respond to the current situation in different was, such as being more clingy, anxious, withdrawn, angry or agitated.
+Like adults, children will respond to situations differently.
+Depending on what is bothering them, they may be more clingy, anxious, withdrawn, angry or agitated.
 Remember to listen to your children and re-assure them.

 Keep routines where possible or create new ones, building in time for learning, play and relaxation.

-The best way to communicate to your children is by talking about worrying news with open, confident, clear and truthful facts.
+The best way to communicate with your children is by talking about worrying news with open, confident, clear and truthful facts.